ArchiveTeam/wpull/doc/api.rst

 If the documentation is not sufficient, please take a look at the source code.
 Suggestions and improvements are welcomed.

 ..
 Note:: The API is not thread-safe.
-It is intended to be run asynchronously with Trollius.
+It is intended to be run asynchronously with Asyncio.

-    Many functions also are decorated with the :func:`trollius.coroutine` decorator.
-For more information, see http://trollius.readthedocs.org/.
+    Many functions also are decorated with the :func:`asyncio.coroutine` decorator.
+For more information, see https://docs.python.org/3/library/asyncio.html.

 wpull Package